gastonlucero/scalaAwsLambda/README.md

 And thats all, ready to test

-In test package , the **TestLambda** class , have a method to put an object in a source scala bucket.
+In test package , the **TestLambda** class , have a method to put an object in a source bucket.
-The file you upload to the source bucket , with the key **test** must exists in the destination name with the key **testlambda**
+The file you upload to the source bucket , with the key **test** must exists in the destination bucket name with the key **testlambda**

+Another way to test is with the  predefined test cases available in the console